stv8/seanvillars/content/posts/pausing-skateboardle.md

 I plan on doing an additional `Skateboardle: A Retrospective` post where I will go over some fun statistics such as win percentages, total games played, etc. I also want to go over the actual code itself as I plan on open sourcing the codebase, and share some of the additional things I've learned from the experience.

-This has been one of the projects I have been most proud.
-It went from idea to execution in under a month, and in that time was able to become part of the Skate-internet subculture.

 ### Closing Thoughts

+I am immensely proud of this project.
+In under a month it went from idea to execution and was able to almost immediately become part of the Skate-internet subculture.

-I have been anxious to write this up as I know I have built quite a dedicated audience around the game and am sorry to let you down.
-I am so very stoked to have seen the growth and to see people playing it every day.
-My goal was to make something people enjoyed which could spark a little bit of joy in their day, and I feel confident saying that was achieved.
+It's because of its succes though that I have been anxious to write this up.
+I know I have built quite a dedicated audience around the game and am sorry to let you down.
+I am so extremely stoked to have watched it grow and to see people playing it every day.
+My goal was to make something which could spark a little bit of joy in someone's day, and I feel confident saying that was achieved.

 I want to thank everyone for playing and allowing me to curate `Skateboardle`, but the time has come for me to get some time back.
-Also this will allow me to continue improving [SkateVideoSite](https://skatevideosite.com) more often.
+This will also allow me some more time to continue improving [SkateVideoSite](https://skatevideosite.com).

 I want to give a shout out to:

+- my wife for being supportive when it's 10:30 PM and she hears me say `I still have to do a skateboardle`
 - the [41 page thread on Slap](https://www.slapmagazine.com/index.php?topic=123242.1200)
 - the [1300+ comment thread on UkSkateForum](https://ukskateforum.co.uk/t/skateboardle-video-quiz-contains-spoilers/3082/1357)
+- [SkateVideoVault](https://www.youtube.com/@SkateVideoVault) for supplying high quality skate videos online
-- `Frankiesomethin` our resident skate nerd
-- `Markus` at `SkateVideoSite`
+- `Frankiesomethin`, our resident skate nerd, and `Markus` over at `SkateVideoSite`
 - `Walker Ryan` for collaborating on his book release
 - `Larry Lanza` and the folks at `Jenkem`, thanks [for the interview](https://www.jenkemmag.com/home/2022/09/22/a-quick-chat-with-the-creator-of-skateboardle-a-skate-trivia-game/)
 - `Shawn`, `Tclow`, and `Harrynuggets` for continued support